5 easy ways to beat the bloat naturally

-Having a bloated or swollen stomach is something many of us experience and, when your digestion isn’t feeling at its best, it can impact your overall feeling of wellness.
-Eating is an activity to be enjoyed and, to help ensure you do, here are some simple lifestyle practices you can put in place to stop feeling bloated.
+Bloating is something many of us experience and, when your digestion isn’t feeling at its best, it can impact your overall feeling of wellness.
+Eating is an activity to be enjoyed, and to help ensure you do, here are some simple lifestyle practices you can put in place to help reduce bloating.

 Whilst bloating is a normal bodily function, there are times when bloating can be a sign of an intolerance or allergy to certain foods.

-Visit your doctor if bloating is severe, if you are bloated all of the time or your bloating is also accompanied by any other symptoms such as nausea, stomach pains or even blood in your stools.
+Visit your doctor if bloating is severe, if you experience bloating regularly, or your bloating is also accompanied by any other symptoms such as nausea, stomach pains or even blood in your stools.

 If you find that rushing through a meal whilst trying to finish a piece of work leaves you uncomfortable and bloated, there’s a reason.
 When we’re stressed, our body’s fight or flight mode kicks in, releasing the stress hormone cortisol, which puts a pause on digestion.

-Plus, looking at screens – whether phone, TV or laptop, can all keep your body in a state of stress which will increase digestion problems.
+Plus, looking at screens – whether phone, TV or laptop, can all distract us from our food and keep your body in a state of stress, which will increase digestion problems.

 Essentially, you can’t be stressed and digest at the same time.
 With busy modern lives, we often find ourselves grabbing food on the go, eating quickly, and not giving our body the chance to prepare for digestion.

 It’s time to give your digestive system a chance to prepare for the food it’s about to receive.

 Before eating, take five deep breaths.
 Look at your food, smell it.
 Whilst eating, chew each mouthful and don’t prepare the next mouthful on your fork until you’ve finished swallowing the current one.
 Give yourself time to eat a healthy, nutritious meal – after all, food is there to be enjoyed, so aim to devote allocated time to eating peacefully.

 2. Take care of your gut